Chart Query¶

 ---|---|

-Previous Value Fill (previous) | Convert null values to the previous value. |
+Previous Value Fill (previous) | Convert null-value data to the previous numerical value. |

-Linear Fill (linear) | Perform linear function calculation on null values and fill them. |
+Linear Fill (linear) | Perform linear function calculations on null-value data and then fill. |

 Value Fill | Customizable fill value. |